c6o/docs/content/tutorials/edge.md

 You should be able to access the local Frontend service at `http://localhost:3030`, however you should see that the Socket and Core sections show errors.
 This is because the Frontend is not able to access the upstream services.

-This is an opportunity to use the CodeZero **Teleport** function.
+This is where you would use CodeZero's **Teleport**.
 First, we need the local frontend service to know that we wish to use the teleported configuration.
 We tell the Frontend service to use Teleport by adding `t=1` or `teleport=1` as a URL parameter:

 > [http://localhost:3030?t=1](http://localhost:3030?t=1)
 > or